 Fraudsters may use a practice called phishing to try to obtain your sensitive data such as usernames, passwords, and credit card information.
 These fraudsters impersonate legitimate companies or people, sending emails and links that attempt to direct you to false websites, or infect your computer with malware.
-Messages that come from LinkedIn will contain a security footer, to help you verify if they're authentic.
+LinkedIn will never ask you for your password or ask you to download any programs.

 Possible warning signs of a phishing message: